-14. It is not the Committee's duty to plan or conduct audits to determine that the Corporation's financial statements are complete and accurate and are in accordance with generally accepted accounting principles and assure compliance with governing laws and regulations.
+14. It is not the Committee's duty to plan or conduct audits to determine that the Corporation's financial statements are complete and accurate and are in accordance with international financial reporting standards or generally accepted accounting principles, as the case may be, and assure compliance with governing laws and regulations.
 This is the responsibility of management and the independent auditors.